Creating custom reports

 Reports page

-Opening empty report
+Opening an empty report

 Activating edit mode